-- Maintenance of a 3.0 grade point average in all formal coursework (200-level courses); reasonable progress in completing required coursework. - Selection of a permanent advisor by the end of the first year. - Completion of the Departmental Written Qualifying Examinations (DWQE) by the end of your first year in residence (details below). - Completion of the Doctoral Oral Examination and advancement to candidacy, preferably by end of the second year but no later than the end of the Winter Quarter of your third year of graduate study (details below). - As specified in offer letters, eligibility for department funding is contingent on maintaining satisfactory academic progress, including advancing to candidacy by the end of Winter quarter of Year 3. - Failure to maintain these standards, as determined by the Graduate Faculty Adviser, may lead to dismissal from the program.
+- Completion of the Departmental Written Qualifying Examinations (DWQE) by the end of your first year in residence. - Completion of the Doctoral Oral Qualifying Examination and Advancement to Candidacy (ATC), preferably by end of the second year but no later than the end of the Winter Quarter of your third year of graduate study. - As specified in offer letters, eligibility for department funding (including TA employment) is contingent on maintaining satisfactory academic progress, including advancing to candidacy by the end of Winter quarter of Year 3. - Failure to maintain these standards, as determined by the Vice Chair for Graduate Studies, may lead to dismissal from the program.